Licensing and Deployment

 However, if automating web applications (including mobile web apps) is a major reason for using Leapwork in your organization, there are two additional great ways of running web automation cases in parallel, on different browsers, operating systems, and devices.

 The first way is to set up or use an existing Selenium Grid in your own network infrastructure and use that from Leapwork.
-Selenium Grid is an open source software package that lets you run many web automation cases in parallel at the same time.
-It’s free and simple to set up, as explained in our Learning Center.
+Selenium Grid is an open-source software package that lets you run many web automation cases in parallel.
+Leapwork integrates with Selenium Grid for executing web automation cases efficiently across different environments, as explained in our Learning Center.

 The second way is to use one of the two popular cloud providers of desktop and mobile web browsers: Sauce Labs or BrowserStack.
 This means that you can build web automation cases for both browsers and mobile devices in Studio and then run them in the cloud on Windows and Mac as well as on iPhones and Android devices.

-Sauce Labs, BrowserStack, and LambdaTest are supported by Leapwork and should be included in the total count of agent in your Leapwork license.
+Sauce Labs, BrowserStack, LambdaTest, and Selenium Grid are supported by Leapwork and must all be included in the total agent count for your Leapwork license.
+Any usage of these external services will deduct from your agent pool, as specified in your license agreement.
 This means that if you plan to use these cloud services, you need to specify the number of agents, including both cloud and remote agents, when purchasing or updating your Leapwork license.
-However, please note that you will still need to purchase the necessary cloud licenses directly from these providers.

 Additionally, we recommend considering our own Leapwork Cloud agents.
 These hosted agents are available for customers who prefer a fully cloud-based solution or wish to supplement their existing infrastructure with agents hosted by Leapwork.